RHGDEV/Little-R-v11-Archive/README.md

 [![GitHub forks](https://img.shields.io/github/forks/RHGDEV/Little-R.svg?style=flat-square)](https://github.com/RHGDEV/Little-R/network)
 [![GitHub issues](https://img.shields.io/github/issues/RHGDEV/Little-R.svg?style=flat-square)](https://github.com/RHGDEV/Little-R/issues)

+**Just for your notice Little R is NO WHERE near to be completed and I work on the bot when I have time.**
 ## NOTICE
 Little R is now expanded to be alittle public so [invite](https://littler.tk/invite) the bot when you have time and check it out!